 Land Use Policies Applicable to All Land Uses 3.
 Wherever possible, existing trees and tree buffers should be preserved rather than replacing mature vegetation with new plantings.
 Considering current conditions, the extent of tree preservation has been compromised by recent timbering operations onsite consistent with the historic use and ownership of the project area.
 Timbering operations through the Virginia Department of Forestry permit extensive clearing of sites to property lines and into Resource Protection Areas.
 Tree preservation will only be possible in areas left untouched by timbering.
+Otherwise natural reforestation and supplemental plantings will be necessary to re-establish a natural forested state within transitional screening areas and in the preservation areas depicted on project GDP.
 The extent of clearing has had a negative impact on this proposal making it difficult to "fit in" to the landscape of the area without concern for visual impacts to the community around the project periphery where public roads and residential properties exist.
 The scale of the project expands the extent of concern related to negative impacts on community character or tourism "allure" as mentioned earlier in the Comprehensive Plan.
 The applicant is now faced with the task of re-establishing forested buffers, re-establish Resource Protection Areas forestry, and managing large scale site work and associated erosion and sediment control protections.
 Otherwise natural reforestation and supplemental plantings will be necessary to re-establish a natural forested state within transitional screening areas and the preservation areas.
 These buffers take time to re-establish.